lammertb/libhttp/docs/OpenSSL.md

 ----

-OpenSSL provides a command line interface, that can be used to create the certificate file required by civetweb (server.pem).
+OpenSSL provides a command line interface, that can be used to create the certificate file required by LibHTTP (server.pem).

 One can use the following steps in Windows (in Linux replace "copy" by "cp" and "type" by "cat"):